 In addition to being a past member of WMP, according to your LinkedIn, you have joined the National Association of Professional Women.
 Why is it important to you to promote women in the work-space?

-I believe it is critical to promote women in the workspace in order to create a better work environment and to produce more positive results.
-The article by Sheryl Sandberg: Women Are Leaning In-but They Face Pushback correctly described some of the root causes of gender inequality and how companies can start to overcome that by setting goals and measuring progress.
-While companies are committed to solving the problems, they struggled to put commitment into practice with no gender-bias training; only 25% of managers challenge biased language or behavior when it happens.
-I can relate to this statement because I always found myself being one of the few women on any team, and usually the only women in color too.
-To give you a better perspective, when I was working in manufacturing as a Department Manager, only 20% of the managers were female, and I was the only Asian and youngest among all.
+I believe it is critical to promote women in the workplace to create a better work environment that yields positive results.
+The article by Sheryl Sandberg: Women Are Leaning In-but They Face Pushback correctly describes some of the root causes of gender inequality and how companies can start to overcome that by setting goals and measuring progress.
+While companies are committed to solving the problems, they struggle to put commitment into practice with training to address gender-bias.
+In fact, only 25% of managers challenge biased language or behavior when it happens.
+I can relate to this statement because I always found myself being one of the few women on any team, and often the only women in color too.
+To give you a better perspective, when I was working in manufacturing as a Department Manager, only 20% of the managers were female, and I was the only Asian and youngest employee.

 Rensselaer now has over 1000 female students in its engineering program!
 As a prior chemical engineering student at RPI, how do you feel about this?

-It’s fantastic to see so many female students going into engineering!
+It’s fantastic to see so many female students going into Engineering!
 I think you all have made an excellent choice of choosing RPI because the faculty and students are amazing.
-I still remembered my first chemical engineering team was composed of 4 male students and myself.
-We struggled at first but soon learned how to work together and stayed with the same team throughout our whole chemical engineering curriculum.
-RPI embraces diversity, and you’ll have the opportunity to learn how to work with people from different background, which is vital for the real world.
+I still remembered how my first Chemical Engineering team was composed of four male students and myself.
+We struggled at first but soon learned how to work together and we remained a team throughout our whole Chemical Engineering curriculum.
+RPI embraces diversity and you’ll have the opportunity to learn how to work with people from different background, which is vital for the real world.